armanops/bimeh-website-crm/agent-docs/start.md

    - Use server-side rendering or server actions for sensitive operations
    - Follow basic security practices (input validation, no client-side secrets)
    - Log activities securely

 6- the contents of the website should always be persian.
 7- use `sonner` for toasts. for every operation .
+8- the app is indie `/src` directory .

 ## Coding Practices